 This “immersive” experience creates a sense of sanctuary, with seating areas surrounded by abundant planting – a “room” hidden away from the world.
 The beauty of native trees and flowers is being rediscovered: hawthorns will be everywhere this year, along with Scots pines, alders, cornus and willows.
 And wildlife-friendly flowers such as cow parsley and ragged robin are no longer considered weeds.
 Instead they’re grown alongside traditional perennials to create a loose, informal style.

 In keeping with this naturalistic approach, hard landscaping is often stone slabs or crushed aggregate, both recycled.
 Medite Smartply, a new sustainable outdoor MDF, is championed by Sarah Eberle, while wood is back in a big way, from green oak buildings to sensuously curved benches and beautiful garden furniture such as that made by Gaze Burvill.

 Simon Burvill, Gaze Burvill’s founder, also reports a huge rise in demand for outdoor kitchens, along with kit such as wood-fired ovens and teppanyaki grills.
 Greenhouses, meanwhile, are no longer just for seedlings and tender plants, says Nelly Hall, brand director at Alitex – they are being used as social spaces in which to gather.
 Inside-out, or outside-in, the “rooms” in our gardens have become more important than ever for health and happiness.

-Pictures from top: The Stitcher’s garden display at this year’s Chelsea Flower Show (Getty); a David Harber sculpture forming part of his display at Chelsea, sponsored by Savills; ragged-robin, a meadow flower (Alamy)
+Pictures from top: The Stitchers Garden. designed by Frederic Whyte.
+Sponsored by Fine Cell Work.
+Sanctuary Garden.
+RHS Chelsea Flower Show 2022; a David Harber sculpture forming part of his display at Chelsea, sponsored by Savills; ragged-robin, a meadow flower (Alamy)